django-janitor allows you to use bleach to clean HTML stored in a Model's field.

 pip install git+https://github.com/bradmontgomery/django-janitor

-Then, add janitor to your installed apps, and run syncdb or run the south migrations:
+Then, add janitor to your installed apps, and run the migrations.

 Visit the Janitor app in Django’s Admin, and create a new Field sanitizer.
 Then select the Model and specify the fieldname which should be cleaned.
 After you set up the whitelists for Tags, Attributes, etc, save the Field sanitizer.